 MyHeartDiseaseTeam is the social network for people with heart disease and their loved ones.
 On MyHeartDiseaseTeam, more than 50,000 members come together to ask questions, give advice, and share their stories with others who understand life with heart disease.

 Are you living with atrial fibrillation?
 What type of AFib do you have?
-How has it impacted your daily life, including activities like household chores or exercise?
+How has it affected your daily life, including activities like household chores or exercise?
 Share your experience in the comments below, or start a conversation by posting on your Activities page.